 TRIGGER WARNING: The topic of sexual assault will be discussed in this article.
 If you are sensitive to that type of material, proceed with caution.
+This article discusses a relapse in response to sexual trauma.

 We can’t prevent the inevitable stress we’re going to face from time to time, right?
 Life happens.
-We form coping mechanisms, strategies, support teams, and an array of (healthy!) habits that help us navigate through tough times.
+We form coping mechanisms, strategies, support teams, and an array of (healthy!) habits to help navigate through tough times.
 What happens, though, when the stress becomes overwhelming or morphs into something suffocating that we feel like we can’t escape?

 Unsurprisingly, the research I did in undergrad revolved around eating disorders.
 Something I’ve learned over the years is that evidence (unfortunately) suggests that people with eating disorders tend to have a higher vulnerability to stress and its consequences.
 But what about severe stress?
 Something severe enough to be considered… traumatic?